Greatest Generation: Soviet Union

-As children, members of this generation came of age during Stalin's rise to power.
+As children, members of this generation came of age during Joseph Stalin's rise to power.
 They endured the Holodomor famine, which killed millions.
 The World War II generation of the Soviet Union was further decimated by the war.
-Stalin's scorched earth policy left its western regions in a state of devastation worsened by the advancing German army.
+Stalin's scorched earth policy left its western regions in a state of devastation worsened by the advancing German Army.
 The USSR lost 14% of its pre-war population during WWII, a demographic collapse that would have immense long-term consequences.
-Mass, forced labor was often utilized and there were between 10 and 11 million Soviet men returning to help rebuild along with 2 million Soviet dissidents held prisoner in Stalin's Gulags.
-Then came the Cold War and the Space race.
+Mass, forced labor was often used and there were between 10 and 11 million Soviet men returning to help rebuild along with 2 million Soviet dissidents held prisoner in Stalin's Gulags.
+Then came the Cold War and the Space Race.
 Even in the mid-1980s, around 70% of Soviet industrial output was directed towards the military, one of the factors in its eventual economic collapse.
 Members of this generation are known as "Great Patriotic War" veterans, such as poet Yuri Levitansky who wrote about the horrors of the war and Vasily Zaitsev, a war hero who would later be detained for two years as a victim of the post-war atmosphere of paranoia.
 Today, former Soviet states celebrate an annual Victory Day.
 The latest survey conducted by Russia's Levada Center suggests Victory Day is still one of the most important public holidays for Russian citizens, with 65% of those surveyed planning to celebrate it.
-But for nearly one third of people (31%) it is a "state public event" while for another 31% it is a “memorial day for all former Soviet people”.
-Only 16% of those asked recognize it in its original context as a "veterans’ memorial day".
+But for nearly one third of people (31%) it is a "state public event" while for another 31% it is a "memorial day for all former Soviet people".
+Only 16% of those asked recognize it in its original context as a "veterans' memorial day".
 The predominant emotion the holiday provokes among Russians (59% of respondents) is national pride, while 18% said "sorrow" and 21% said "both".
 For modern Russians, the conflict continues to provide the population with a nationalistic rallying call.

 Japan

 The World War II generation of Japan came of age during a time of rapid imperialism.
 One member of this generation, Hirohito, would become Emperor in 1926, when Japan was already one of the great powers.
 Nearly 18 million members of this generation would fight in World War II and approximately 3 million, including civilians, would be killed or wounded.
 Japanese cities, towns, and villages were devastated by Allied bombing campaigns.
 In an effort to prepare for the assumed Allied invasion, the Japanese government prepared to submit this generation to "Operation Ketsugo", in which the Japanese population would fight a war of attrition.
 Returning veterans found their country occupied and received little support or respect.
 Surviving members of this generation would see Japan emerge as the world's second-largest economy by 1989.
 Surviving veterans visit the Yasukuni Shrine to pay tribute to their fallen comrades.

-Even after defeat Japan would achieve unprecedented prosperity through businesses such as Sony Corporation (founded by Akio Morita) and cultural influence, as in cinema by Akira Kurosawa.